tardieunicolas/tardieunicolas/README.md

 ## I'm a Front-end Developper

-- ⚡ Proficient in Javascript development
+- ⚡ Development Lead in Javascript
 - 🌱 I love to learn new things
 - 👨‍🎓 Currently in preparation for AWS certification
 - 🔥 I create free applications, and I hope to contribute to improving our lives